nitikagupta1403/WeaveAI/notes/02_WHY_DIFFUSION.md

 \sqrt{1-\bar{\alpha}_t}\epsilon.
 \]

-The noisy image is simply a combination of
+The noisy image is simply a mixture of

-- the underlying signal,
+- the clean image,
 - and Gaussian noise.

-Instead of learning the enormous distribution of natural images, the neural network learns to identify the particular Gaussian noise sample that produced the observed noisy image.

-This is a considerably simpler learning problem.

----

-# Recovering the Clean Image

-Predicting the noise does not mean we lose the clean image.

-Once the network predicts
+If the network can estimate the noise,

 \[
 \hat{\epsilon},
 \]

-the clean image can be recovered directly by rearranging the forward diffusion equation.
+then the clean image can be recovered using algebra alone.

+Rearranging the forward diffusion equation gives

 \[
 \boxed{